fastoch/Zustand-/TUTO.md

 }));
 ```

-This way, the state (or store) is defined outside of a component and is accessible to any component.
+This way, the store (which is a store) is defined outside of a component and is accessible to any component.

 ## Important note